Portugal Golden Visa Program in 2020

 The Parliament will give the Government an authorization to legislate changes to the Golden Visa regime, and therefore, if adopted, the final legislation will not be immediately in force.

-In order for a legislation proposal to become a law, it needs to be:
+In order for a legislative proposal to become a law, it needs to be:

 (1) Discussed at the Parliament